phpstan/phpstan/website/src/config-reference.md

 Relative paths in the `includes` section are resolved based on the directory of the config file is in.
 So in this example, `phpstan.neon.dist` and `phpstan.neon` are next to each other in the same directory.

+`includes` can also reference PHP files that can be used to define dynamic configurations, see [ignore-by-php-version.neon.php](https://github.com/phpstan/phpstan-src/blob/1.8.5/build/ignore-by-php-version.neon.php) and [phpstan.neon](https://github.com/phpstan/phpstan-src/blob/1.8.5/build/phpstan.neon#L10) as examples.

 Ignoring errors
 -------------------